microsoft/axe-windows/docs/FAQ.md

 For an overview of the solution, please visit the [solution overview](./solution.md).

-### Q. Do you provide any code samples showing how to configure UIA properties?
-Visit [Code Sample Links](CodeSampleLinks.md) for more information.

 ### q.
 On my pull request, the "license/cla" check does not complete.
 What should I do?
 Make sure that you have signed our [CLA agreement](../Contributing.md).
 If you haven't, please sign the agreement, then close and reopen the PR.
 This will trigger a new build with the CLA agreement in place.